knoxfighter/factorio-api-parser/README.md

 Additional fields:
 - properties - Property[] - An array of the [Property](parser/prototype/src/main/java/moe/knox/prototype/types/Property.java) object.
-- parent - String - The name of a Prototype that this table inherits all properties from.
-This Prototype also has to be of type table.
+- parent - String - The name of a Table that this table inherits all properties from.
-- prototype - String - The ID of the Prototype this table represents (will be null in most cases)
+- prototype - String - The name of the Prototype this table is part of.
+(Has to inherit its type element!)

 #### Property
 The Property object has five fields: